Elizabeth Pollina

 zahrabardaghi[at]gmail.com

-Zahra received her bachelor’s degree from Ferdowsi University of Mashhad and her master’s degree from Mashhad University.
-She is focused on understanding the long-term effects of neuroinflammation on behavior and memory in mice.
-Her interests extend to exploring the role of chromatin/DNA repair in these processes.
+Zahra received her bachelor’s degree from Ferdowsi University of Mashhad.
+She is focused on understanding the long-term effects of neuroinflammation on behavior and memory in mice and the role of chromatin in these processes.
 When she’s not working in the lab, Zahra enjoys painting, aerial exercises, reading books, and camping.

 Ena Haseljic